 How would you describe the connection between IBCoM and your master?

 Some aspects of marketing communications (i.e. advertising) are repeated or similar to what we have done in IBCoM.
 However, the research classes, although they use the SPSS for data analysis, are much more advanced.
-On another note, I have noticed that while the majority of the students have a BSc in Business Administration there are also different backgrounds i.e. engineering, public relations, etc. so it is doable to this masters without having much insight into marketing.
+On another note, I have noticed that while the majority of the students have a BSc in Business Administration there are also different backgrounds i.e. engineering, public relations, etc. so it is doable to do this masters without having much insight into marketing.

 How would you describe your master?